velbix/git-year/README.md

 git-year
 ```

-You’ll see a compact 7×52 bar heatmap covering the past year up to today:
+You’ll see a compact 7×52 bar heatmap representing your activity for the past year up to today — displayed in dark mode with retro-style green bars highlighting your commit days.

 ```
 S ||||||||||||||||||||||||||||||